ROILTechnology/ROIL_info/terms.md

 permalink: /terms/
 ---

-*Last updated October 1, 2020. v1.00.
+*Last updated October 14, 2020. v1.00.
 Changes will be logged.*

-These terms of service (the "Terms") are the legal framework that governs your rights and obligations in using the ROIL mobile applications and in accessing roil.com (collectively, the "Service").
+These terms of service (the "Terms") are the legal framework that governs your rights and obligations in using the ROIL mobile applications and in accessing roil.com (including its subdomains, such as info.roil.com, forum.roil.com, and www.roil.com) (collectively, the "Service").
 They are the sole agreement between Roil Technology, LLC, ("ROIL", "we," "us") a Florida (USA) limited liability company, located at 1300 N. Westshore Blvd., Ste.
 220, Tampa, Florida 33607, yourself, and other users of the Service.
 By using the Service, and/or registering for an account on it you agree to these terms and understand that they are binding.
 General information about ROIL's Service can be found on our [Understanding ROIL]({% link index.md %}) page.
 ROIL also adheres to a